substrait-io/substrait/site/docs/expressions/extended_expression.md

 # Extended Expression

-Extended Expressions are provided for expression-level protocols instead of Plan rels.
+Extended Expression messages are provided for expression-level protocols as an alternative to using a Plan.
 They mainly target expression-only evaluations, such as those computed in Filter/Project/Aggregation rels.
-Different from the original Expressions defined in the substrait protocol, Extended Expressions require more information to completely describe the computation context including: input data schema, referred function signatures, and output schema.
+Different from the original Expressions defined in the substrait protocol, Extended Expression messages require more information to completely describe the computation context including: input data schema, referred function signatures, and output schema.

-Since Extended Expressions will be used seperately from the Plan rel representation, they will need to include basic fields like Version.
+Since Extended Expression will be used seperately from the Plan rel representation, it will need to include basic fields like Version.

 ## Input and output data schema